postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 ### Adding an installed app from Team Settings

-You can add a new connected account from [Team Settings](https://go.postman.co/settings/team/general).
+You can add a new installed app from [Team Settings](https://go.postman.co/settings/team/general).

 1. In Postman, select **Team** > **Team Settings**.
-1. Select **Connected accounts**.
+1. Select **Installed apps**.
 1. Select the third-party app or service you want to add (for example, **Add Slack**).
 1. A browser tab opens asking you to log in to the third-party app or service.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.

-The integration is added, and the new connected account appears on the Connected Accounts page in [Team Settings](https://go.postman.co/settings/team/general).
+The new installed app appears on the Installed Apps page in [Team Settings](https://go.postman.co/settings/team/general).

 <img alt="Adding a connected account from Team Settings" src="https://assets.postman.com/postman-docs/connected-accounts-add-from-settings-v9-24.jpg">

 ### Adding an installed app when adding an integration

-You can add a new connected account when adding a [supported integration](#supported-integrations).
+You can add a new installed app when adding a [supported integration](#supported-integrations).

 1. From the Postman **[Home](https://go.postman.co/home)** page, select **[Integrations](https://go.postman.co/integrations)**.
 1. Select **Browse All Integrations**.